AnuBharti183/Data_Merge-with-Python/README.md

 # Data_Merge-with-Python
-## Project Title: Data Cleaning & Merging for Analysis Using Python
+## Project Title: Data Cleaning & Merging using Python and SQL Analysis
 ### Objective
 To demonstrate data cleaning, transformation, and merging skills by preparing multiple raw datasets for analysis.
 This project focused on creating a clean, analysis-ready dataset from fragmented and inconsistent data sources using Python (Pandas).
 The clean dataset was later structured for advanced analysis through SQL and visualization tools.
 ### Data Source